Chip 'n Dale: Rescue Rangers (film): Cast

 Additionally, Da'Vone McDonald voices Jimmy, a CGI polar bear member of the Valley Gang.
 Director Akiva Schaffer alluded Jimmy's appearance to the Coca-Cola polar bear.
-Schaffer provides voices for numerous minor roles including E.T. and Mr. Natural while also appearing in live-action as the director of the original show.
-Rachel Bloom voices Flounder from the 1989 version of The Little Mermaid, Cubby of the Lost Boys from Peter Pan (1953), Chip's mom, a bootleg Bart Simpson, and a cartoon cow who strongly resembles Clarabelle Cow, among other characters.
-Liz Cackowski voices Tigra, who is modeled after her appearance in The Avengers: United They Stand, and Officer O'Hara.
-Despite not voicing Monterey Jack in the film, Jim Cummings reprises his roles as Fat Cat from the original series, the Shredder's "right arm" from the 1987 Teenage Mutant Ninja Turtles animated series, Pete, and Darkwing Duck, in addition to voicing bootleg versions of Winnie the Pooh and Tigger.
+Schaffer provides voices for numerous minor roles including E.T. from E.T. the Extra-Terrestrial (1982) and Mr. Natural while also appearing in live-action as the director of the original show.
+Rachel Bloom voices Flounder from the 1989 version of The Little Mermaid, Cubby of the Lost Boys from Peter Pan (1953), Chip's mom, and a bootleg Bart Simpson, among other characters.
+Liz Cackowski voices Tigra, who is modeled after her appearance in The Avengers: United They Stand, Officer O'Hara, and a cartoon cow who strongly resembles Clarabelle Cow.
+Despite not reprising Monterey Jack in the film, Jim Cummings reprises his roles as Fat Cat from the original series, the Shredder's "right arm" from the 1987 Teenage Mutant Ninja Turtles animated series, Peg Leg Pete, and Darkwing Duck, in addition to voicing bootleg versions of Winnie the Pooh and Tigger.
 Chris Parnell appears as Dave Bollinari, Dale's agent.
 Jeff Bennett voices Lumière from the 1991 version of Beauty and the Beast.
 Steven Curtis Chapman voices Baloo from the 2016 version of The Jungle Book.
 Jorma Taccone voices the DC Extended Universe version of Bruce Wayne / Batman along with other minor roles.
+Jean Gilpin voices Chip's neighbor Mrs. House.
 Alan Oppenheimer voices both He-Man and Skeletor (reprising his role as the latter) from the original He-Man and the Masters of the Universe.
-Charles Fleischer reprises his role as Roger Rabbit from Who Framed Roger Rabbit.
+Charles Fleischer reprises his role as Roger Rabbit from Who Framed Roger Rabbit, as well as the character's first animated appearance since the 1993 short Trail Mix-Up.
 Original Rescue Rangers co-creator Tad Stones cameos as the voice of a studio executive.
 David Tennant reprises his role as Scrooge McDuck from the 2017 version of DuckTales.
 Paula Abdul appears as a de-aged version of herself, alongside MC Skat Kat from her video for "Opposites Attract", and also voices the 3-D reporter modeled after her.
 Paul Rudd appears in a live-action cameo as himself.

-In the spirit of Who Framed Roger Rabbit, the film features numerous appearances of other animated characters from within the Disney catalogue and other third party properties that appear without dialogue:
+In the spirit of Who Framed Roger Rabbit, the film features numerous cameo appearances of other animated characters from within the Disney catalogue and other third-party properties that appear without dialogue: